Diastema occurs when there is a gap or space between the teeth.

-Suddenly formed gaps
+Suddenly formed gaps between teeth

 Some cases of diastema can develop as a direct consequence of gum disease, which is an infection that takes place within your gums due to tartar and plaque buildup.

+This is a result of not teeth moving further apart, but rather the eradication of gum.
 The inflammation of the gums damages the supporting tissue beneath the teeth, which cause gaps or pockets to form in-between teeth.

-Dental techniques to eradicate and close gaps
+Common dental techniques and treatments to close gaps

 There are various types of treatments that can solve this issue and they span across various fields of dentistry from cosmetic to orthodontic.